-(Relevant legislation includes, in particular, sections 3(4)(j) and 319(2)(b) of the Communications Act 2003, Article 22(a) of the Television Without Frontiers Directive, and Article 10 of the European Convention on Human Rights.)
+(Relevant legislation includes, in particular, sections 3(4)(j) and 319(2)(b) of the Communications Act 2003, Article 3(b) of the Audiovisual Media Services Directive, and Article 10 of the European Convention on Human Rights.)

 To ensure that material likely to encourage or incite the commission of crime or to lead to disorder is not included in television or radio services.